thesephist/rational-arithmetic/README.md

 ### Compatibility and conversion between primitives and `Rational` instances

 Transparent interoperability between JavaScript primitive values and `Rational` instances was a key design goal of `rational-arithmetic`.
-The library makes interop easy and transparent in two cases
+The library makes interoperation easy and transparent in two cases

 #### Using primitive values in arithmetic operations